-These designs are inspired from structures, tiling, geometrical and decorative shapes of buildings.
-Minor categories are created in long time from some changes which happened in main categories.
-The most famous ones are Sheikh Lotfol-llah’s mosque, Mehrabi Koofi, Masjid Kabood (dark blue mosque), Maghbareh Sheikh Saffy, Sardar Imam Zadeh Mahroogh, Gonbad Ghaboos, Masjid Shaah Isfahaan, Takht Jamshid, Taagh Bostaan, Taagh Kasraa (Eivaan Madaaen) and Zir Khaaki.
+The designs in this category are inspired by the tiling, geometrical, and decorative shapes of buildings built during the ancient and Islamic periods.
+The minor categories are created over a long time from changes in the main types.
+The most famous ones are Sheikh Lotfol-llah’s mosque, Mehrabi Koofi, Masjid Kabood (dark blue mosque), Maghbareh Sheikh Saffy, Sardar Imam Zadeh Mahroogh, Gonbad Ghaboos, Masjid Shaah Isfahaan, Takht Jamshid, Taagh Bostaan and Taagh Kasraa (Eivaan Madaaen).

 SHAAH ABBASI DESIGNS

 The Shaah Abbasi Flower is considered the most beautiful flower of all.
 It is a symbol of eternal life and love.
 In this sense, the designers have created many designs based on the Shaah Abbasi flower in Persian Rugs.
 Moreover, the designers combine the Shaah Abbasi flowers with other formats, such as Ancient and Islamic structure designs, and present different patterns.
 Sub-branches of this group are Lachak Toranj Shaah Abbasi, Afshaan Shaah Abbasi, Shaah Abbasi Derkhti, Shaah Abbasi Sheikh Saffi, and Shaah Abbasi Jaanevari.